OtmaneAzeroualDZHW/IDS-prototype/README.md

-# Apache Spark and MLlib-based intrusion detection system prototype
+# Prototype of Apache Spark and MLlib based intrusion detection system from A to Z